GLOSSARY @F-L-O-W

 blank slate

-– A current catch phrase from the Latin, tabula rasa,
+– A current catch phrase from the Latin, tabula rasa, which indicates

-which indicates the view that each of us is born with
+the view that each of us is born with essentially the same potential

-strives hard enough can learn and do whatever all but a
+capability and anyone who strives hard enough can learn and do whatever

-prevalent social views, family, and education, which
+environment, life conditions, prevalent social views, family, and

-our potential is so malleable, when there is a gap between
+is so malleable, when there is a gap between us and the requirements of

-us and the requirements of our work and life, our most
+our work and life, our most efficient, effective, and sustainable

-be trained how to do it ourselves rather than assigning
+solution is often to be trained how to do it ourselves rather than

-FL believes this underrates the individual
+believes this underrates the individual differentiations of genetic

-talents, motivations, personality types and traits, and
+predisposition toward varying talents, motivations, personality types

-intelligences which fund our particular profile of
+and traits, and intelligences which fund our particular profile of

 capabilities.